dwidder/dwidder.github.io/_posts/2016-3-21-Resident-Assistant-Reflections.md

 One of the criteria on which I evaluate potential jobs is the potential for my personal growth.
 On this criterion, my role as a Resident Assistant has thus far been unsurpassed.

-![Kind notes from my residents](/images/thanks-david.jpg) *Kind notes from my wonderful residents in a thank you card, which currently resides on my wall*
+![Kind notes from my residents](/images/thanks-david.jpg) *Kind notes from my wonderful residents, which currently resides on my wall*